clayd22/clinicaltrialdataapi/README.md

 ## Live Instance

-A hosted version is running with **578,873 clinical trials** pre-loaded and an internal scheduler keeping the data fresh:
+A hosted version is running with **578,873 clinical trials** pre-loaded as of April 2nd and an internal scheduler keeping the data fresh:

 ```
 http://clintrial-api.com:8000